 Sustainability is no longer a “nice to have” when it comes to a business’s operations.

 And it makes sense, right?
-Any individual person can only do so much to combat these issues.
-But together — and with help from businesses who are using their power for good — effective and positive change can happen.
+In today’s world we need more than just the contributions of individuals to combat these issues.
+Together, with help from businesses who are using their power for good, effective and positive change can happen.

-Here at Deneen Pottery, we believe we are not above these high expectations and that we too have the moral obligation to make sure that we are limiting our carbon footprint and doing our best to give back to the community that has helped us become what we are today.
+Here at Deneen Pottery, we believe we have the moral obligation to make sure that we are limiting our carbon footprint and doing our best to give back to the community that has helped us become what we are today.

 Through volunteering, our solar-powered operations, and our composting and recycling program – we’ve been trying to do our part to help leave the world better than we found it.